Justia Lawyer Rating

 The Camp Lejeune Justice Act of 2022

-The Camp Lejeune Justice Act of 2022 is a recently passed law that permits members of the military and their families to bring a Camp Lejeune contaminated water lawsuit against the federal government.
+The Camp Lejeune Justice Act of 2022 is a law that permits members of the military and their families to bring a Camp Lejeune contaminated water lawsuit against the federal government.

 The Act allows veterans who served at Camp Lejeune, as well as anyone “who resided, worked or was otherwise exposed (including in utero exposure)” to the toxic water at Camp Lejeune, to file a lawsuit in federal court.
 To qualify for compensation, you must meet the following criteria:

-• You were diagnosed with cancer or some other health condition; and
+• You were diagnosed with cancer or some other health condition.

 • Your medical diagnosis was related to your exposure.